karina-rodriguez/2024-VR-sensing/learners/setup.md

 ## Dataset
 ## Set up

-Instructions for setup are specified here.
+No setup is required for this lesson